 Most of us are familiar with the penalties associated with driving too fast, but driving too slowly can be problematic as well.
 In most cases, Virginia drivers must move with the speed of traffic or run the risk of being ticketed.

-Understanding Virginia's Minimum Speed Limit Law
+Minimum Speed Limit Law In Virginia

 Virginia law states, "No person shall drive a motor vehicle at such a slow speed as to impede the normal and reasonable movement of traffic except when reduced speed is necessary for safe operation or in compliance with law."
 This means you must drive with the flow of traffic, unless weather conditions or other extenuating circumstances create a need for a reduced speed.